CurlyTaleGamesLLC/MaxFeeder/Docs/openpnp.md

 You will need at least 1 Max Feeder, and Max Feeder Shield assembled and connected to your computer.
 As well as Open PnP installed and your pick and place machine configured.

+Need the parts to assemble some Max Feeders?
+[Buy the kit!](https://store.curlytalegames.com/pages/max-feeders)

 ## Instructions

 ![](openpnp/driver/001-add-driver.JPG)